dodycode/native-dropzone-component/README.md

 # React Dropzone Component

 This project implements a file upload dropzone component in React using the Dropzone.js library.
-It provides a user-friendly interface for file uploads with drag-and-drop functionality and the ability to remove uploaded files.
+It provides a drag-and-drop functionality and the ability to remove uploaded files.

 ## Features